How to Choose Healthy Beef

 It’s so common for my patients to not have beef as a part their diet because of all of these concerns.
 And sometimes people haven’t even given thought to where beef comes from and what all of the labels they see even mean.
 Organic.
 Certified Organic.
 Cage-Free.
 Natural.
 Grass-Fed.
 Humanely-Raised.
 Grass-Finished.
 Pasture-Raised.
 Sustainably-Caught.
 Free-Range.

-I’m going to address the ethical and environmental impacts on another post but today I’m going to focus on how to vet your beef if you are indeed going to eat it.
-It’s my opinion that beef has been given a bad rap.
-The point here is not to convince anyone to eat beef or to make a statement about those who choose not to but for those of us who do eat beef, it’s important to be conscious about what it is we’re actually eating (Dr. Samantha has a post here about vegetarian diets vs omnivorous diets.)
+Before we dive in, let me say that the point here is not to convince you to eat beef, or to make a statement about those who choose not to.
+However, for those of us who do eat beef, it’s important to be conscious about what it is we’re actually eating (I have a post here about vegetarian diets vs omnivorous diets.)

 Grasses have more vitamins, minerals, and antioxidants than do grains so the animals that eat more grass will have more of these nutrients in their tissues.
 Grass has a lot of carotenoids (the precursor to vitamin A) whereas grains have none.
 The carotenoids like beta-carotene, are taken into the tissues of the animal which gives the fat a yellowish color.
 So, if you are eating grass-fed beef for the first time and are thrown off by the color of the fat – it’s a good thing!
 The other antioxidants found in higher levels in grass-fed beef, vitamin E, glutathione and superoxide dismutase, protect the cells from oxidation (=damage), especially the fragile omega-3 and omega-6s.
 Additionally, vitamin E and beta-carotene work together to protect the meat during transportation from butcher to kitchen as well as from high heat cooking like grilling.